canoi12/selene/README.md

 ### Other platforms

 I made some tests building for `Android` and `Emscripten` as well, later I will update this README with the steps to build for those platforms.

+## Running

+After build or download a release file, you can execute the binay: `selene` or `selene.exe` on Windows.
+Notice that on Windows you will also need to put the SDL2.dll on the same folder.

+The executable searches for a main.lua.
+It uses the lua `require`, to it will search that file following the `package.path` hierarchy.
+From running a project that is on another directory, you can use the flag `-d` and provide the path (both absolute and relative works), `selene -d examples/sdl2`.